openfaas/docs/docs/cli/templates.md

 $ faas-cli template pull
 ```

-This page shows how to generate functions in three of the most common languages and explains how to manage their dependencies.
+This page shows how to generate functions in the most popular languages and explains how you can manage their dependencies too.

 ## 1.0 Go